 - With our long-standing ties to industry you could get involved in applied research or have an international experience.

 - Here you will find opportunities for networking and education at the local, regional and national levels of the Pre-Veterinary Medicine Club and Veterinary Medical Association.

 This is a 5-year program.
-Students spend about 3 to 3.5 years at UWRF taking coursework for the Animal Science degree and then go on to take another 1.5 to 2 years of veterinary technology classes at Madison Area Technical College (MATC) or another college with an accredited veterinary technician program.
+Students spend about 3 years at UWRF taking coursework for the Animal Science degree and then go on to take another 2 years of veterinary technology classes at Madison Area Technical College (MATC) or another college with an accredited veterinary technician program.